Fear has gripped the world.

 Instead of panicking, now’s the time to “flatten the curve” by avoiding unnecessary visits to hospitals for minor ailments.
 It is also high time for us to be more mindful of our hygiene.

-Disinfect shared surfaces, sneeze or cough into a tissue, or the crook of your elbow, stay a meter (three feet) away from other human beings (“social distancing”), wear a mask if you are sick, wash your hands with soap often and avoid touching your face, stop spitting in public, and please, please at eateries and food courts, avoid spitting whatever shit in your mouth (fish bones, food debris, etc) onto tables or dumping used tissues into bowls and cups.
+Disinfect shared surfaces, sneeze or cough into a tissue, or the crook of your elbow, stay at least a meter (three feet), ideally two meters (six feet), away from other human beings (“social distancing”), wear a mask if you are sick, wash your hands with soap often and avoid touching your face, stop spitting in public, and please, please at eateries and food courts, avoid spitting whatever shit in your mouth (fish bones, food debris, etc) onto tables or dumping used tissues into bowls and cups.
 (I see lots of people doing that – fucking disgusting!)
 Food handlers should be those certified disease-free and adopt a standard of cleanliness second to none.
 Cleaners should stop using the same smelly dirty germ-infested rag to wipe thousands of tables and toilets should be sanitized (most of our public toilets are a fucking disgrace.
 Puke-inducing!)
 Also, serving trays and cutlery should be thoroughly disinfected and rendered germ-free and dry.
 (Most of the time they are wet and the trays look like they are coated with scum!)
 Government inspectors should increase the frequency of inspection, heighten awareness, strictly enforce compliance of stringent standards and shut down establishments that do not adhere to fixed standards and jail and cane – yes, cane – repeat offenders.